Vatican denies flaws that led to credit card block

 The sale of postage stamps, memorabilia and admission tickets to the Vatican Museums, home to art treasures including Michelangelo's Sistine Chapel frescoes, are a significant source of income for the Holy See, along with donations and investments.

-In 2011, 5 million museum visitors brought in 91.3 million euros, according to the city state's annual financial report, in which it posted its worst budget deficit in more than a decade.
+In 2011, 5 million museum visitors brought in 91.3 million euros ($122 million), according to the city state's annual financial report, in which it posted its worst budget deficit in more than a decade.

 MIXED GRADES